Joetta Maue: Stitching ordinary beauty

 The importance of drawing

-Tell us about a piece of your work that holds particularly fond memories and why?
+Tell us about a piece of your work that holds fond memories…

 Joetta Maue: the space between (Detail), 2012, 92 in x 54 in, hand embroidery on found linen

-My work has become more and more focused on the drawing quality of the stitches and less specific in the narrative.
+My work has become more and more focused on the drawing quality of the stitches, and less specific about the narrative.
 I did not originally consider myself as someone who really knew how to draw.
-But drawing and the subtly that your line can bring to a piece has become really valuable in my studio practice.
+But drawing and the subtly that a stitched line can bring to a piece has become really valuable in my studio practice.

-I have been working to open up the narrative—by being specific, but also ambiguous.
-I do not want the work to be about my life and my story.
-Instead, I want it to be a mire of the universal experience of humanity, womanhood, and at times, motherhood.
+I have been working to open up the narrative – by being specific, but also ambiguous.
+I do not want my art to be about my life and my story.
+Instead, I want it to encompass the universal experience of humanity, womanhood and motherhood.

 Technically I go back and forth between things, sometimes stripping away elements and sometimes building things up.
-At the moment, I am trying to figure out how to capture the expressiveness of my line quality and the open nature of my drawing style in my embroidery work.
-I am exploring different textures of threads and am hoping to emulate a quality that charcoal gives.
+I focus on capturing the expressiveness of my line quality and the open nature of my embroidery drawing style.
+I explore different textures of threads with the aim of emulating the quality that charcoal gives.

 Joetta Maue: Becoming whole, 2019, 38 x 38 in, hand embroidery and applique with and on found linen